Lightning-AI/litdata/README.md

   <summary> ✅ Reduce disk space with caching limits</summary>
 &nbsp;

+Limit the amount of disk space used by temporary files, preventing storage issues.

 Adapt the local caching limit of the `StreamingDataset`.
 This is useful to make sure the downloaded data chunks are deleted when used and the disk usage stays low.

 ```python